ptomulik/testmd/rst/README.rst

 attached messages from these emails, then for each extracted message it composes a **new** message with the extracted message attached to it and sends the **new** message  to a specified recipient(s).
-It's particularly useful as a tool for supervised spam sample resubmission.
+It's particularly useful as a tool for supervised spam/ham sample resubmission.

 Motivation
 ----------